xi/cplay-ng/README.rst

 It is also possible to pipe a playlist to cplay-ng, as stdin will be reopened on startup unless it is attached to a tty.

-Remote control is available via ``/var/tmp/cplay\_control-$USER``.
-Create this with mkfifo and see lircrc for examples.

 The shell command gets the full path of either all tagged items or the current item as positional arguments.